ienzo/rogue_colonies/README.md

 A mod for Stellaris that adds rogue colonies

 3 main kinds of Rogue Colonies
-  1. Mid-game crisis rogue colony
+  1. The Ascendancy: a Mid-game crisis rogue colony
   2. One planet minors that aren't necessarily crises and should be normal empires
   3. Refugee empires spawning out of specific circumstances